-3 In June 1998, the Colorado Department of Transportation, with technical assistance of Midwest Research Institute, concluded a study of the role of sand in PM10 emissions.
+$^{^3}$ In June 1998, the Colorado Department of Transportation, with technical assistance of Midwest Research Institute, concluded a study of the role of sand in PM10 emissions.
 Findings from this study demonstrated that the percentage of the total PM10 emissions from road traffic that consist of road dust increases from about 50 percent to as much as 80 or 90 percent during the high impact 24-hour period following road sanding.
 Previously, the PM10 emissions analysis had been using a sand share of 33.8 percent or about half of the recent study findings.
 Increasing the role of sand in producing PM10 emission increases the benefits of reduced street sanding.
-Over the past few years, local governments, CDOT, RTD and the E-470 Public Highway Authority have made major strides to reduce PM10 emissions from street sand by reducing the amount of sand spread on the streets during snow storms by about 40 percent from 1989 street sanding levels and increasing the sweeping of sanded streets within four days of each snow storm from none to 40 percent.
+Over the past few years, local governments, CDOT, RTD and the E-470 Public Highway Authority have made major strides to reduce PM10 emissions from street sanding levels and increasing the sweeping of sanded streets within four days of each snow storm from none to 40 percent.